-Of the total insured person and employer contribution (33.09%), 18% of covered earnings finances the NDC pension and 2% of covered earnings finances the individual account.
+Of the total insured person and employer contribution of 35.09% of covered earnings, 18% of covered earnings finances the NDC pension and 2% of covered earnings finances the individual account.
 The remainder finances the disability pension, sickness and maternity benefits, work injury benefits, parent's benefits, and unemployment benefits.
-(In 2011, the contribution rate for the individual account will increase from 2% to 4% of covered earnings; in 2012, from 4% to 6%.
+(In 2013, the contribution rate for the individual account will increase to 6% of covered earnings.
 The NDC contribution rate will decrease so that the total contribution rate remains the same.)

-The minimum annual earnings used to calculate contributions are the statutory minimum annual wage; the minimum daily earnings used to calculate contributions depend on the statutory minimum hourly wage.
+For salary workers, the annual minimum earnings used to calculate contributions are the legal annual minimum wage; for wage workers the minimum daily earnings used to calculate contributions are the legal hourly minimum wage.

-The maximum annual earnings used to calculate contributions are not in force from 2009 to 2013.
+The maximum annual earnings used to calculate contributions are temporarily suspended until 2013.

-Government: Contributes for persons residing in Latvia caring for a child younger than 18 months and receiving child care benefits, and certain social insurance beneficiaries.
+Government: Contributes for persons residing in Latvia caring for a child younger than 18 months and receiving child care benefits, unemployed persons with disabilities, and certain social insurance beneficiaries.

-Old-age pension (NDC and mandatory individual account): Age 62 (men and women) with at least 10 years of coverage.
+Old-age pension (NDC and mandatory individual account): Age 62 with at least 10 years of coverage.

-Special conditions apply to certain persons with disabilities; to parents with large families or a child with a disability; to persons who worked under hazardous or dangerous conditions before 1996; to certain persons affected by the Chernobyl disaster; and to politically repressed persons.
+Special conditions apply to certain persons with disabilities; to parents with large families (five or more children) or a child with a disability; to persons who worked under hazardous or dangerous conditions before 1996; to certain persons affected by the Chernobyl disaster; and to politically repressed persons.